• How to create invoices for your limited company

 The stages of invoicing

-When and what type of invoice you send will depend on a variety of factors, such as the type of goods and services you provide, the timescale at which you provide them, as well as your company’s and client’s own preferences.
+When and what type of invoice you send will depend on various factors.
+For example, the type of goods and services you provide, the timescale at which you provide them, and your company’s and clients’ preferences.

 Final invoice

-In most cases, you’ll send a final invoice, also referred to as the standard invoice we’ve detailed in this guide.
-The final invoice, as its name suggests, is typically sent once your service or goods have been provided.
+In most cases, you’ll send a final invoice, also known as the standard invoice we’ve detailed in this guide.
+As its name suggests, the final invoice is typically sent once your service or goods have been provided.

 Proforma invoice

-Sometimes clients may like to receive a proforma invoice, which gives them an indication of what they can expect from your upcoming goods or services before they’ve received them, and the estimated cost.
+Sometimes clients may like to receive a proforma invoice.
+This gives them an indication of what they can expect from your upcoming goods or services and the estimated cost before they receive them.

-This doesn’t act as a demand for payment, but it allows the client to budget accordingly prior to your delivery and issue of their final invoice.
+This doesn’t act as a demand for payment.
+However, it allows the client to budget accordingly before your delivery and issuing their final invoice.

 Interim invoice

 Depending on your industry, goods or services may be part of a large-scale project across a long-term plan.
-If this is the case, then an interim invoice allows you to break down the costs into incremental payments at agreed milestones.
-This can help make payments more manageable for your client, whilst ensuring regular cash flow for your company.
+If this is the case, an interim invoice allows you to break down the costs into incremental payments at agreed-upon milestones.
+This can help make payments more manageable for your client while ensuring regular cash flow for your company.

 Past due invoice